derekcarey/msds-462-facemask-detection/README.md

  https://github.com/derk924/msds-462-facemask-detection/blob/main/Project%20Synopsis.md

 # Instructions for execution:

 The github repo does not include the mask_detection_model folder due to filesize restrictions.
 A compressed version of the folder can be downloaded from the following S3 location:

 https://derek-public-files.s3.amazonaws.com/mask_detection_model.zip

+Once downloaded this folder must be extracted and placed within the VideoStreaming directory.

 The Flask server and application is started by executing the command 'python main.py' from the VideoStreaming directory.
 The application will run locally on the device network using and can be accessed using the following url: